The Individualized Education Program, commonly referred to as an IEP, is supported by the Individuals with Disabilities Education Act (IDEA).

 - You do not have to sign the IEP at the meeting.

 Students meeting Virginia’s graduation requirements achieve the Commonwealth’s standards and graduate from high school with workplace skills, an understanding of their responsibilities as citizens, and career plans aligned with their talents, interests, and experiences.

-There are various diploma options for individuals with disabilities:
+There are various diploma options for people with disabilities:

 Graduating Post-Secondary School in Virginia

-College is now more accessible than ever to individuals with disabilities.
-With advanced planning, individuals can reach post-secondary education goals.
+College is now more accessible than ever to people with disabilities.
+With advanced planning, people can reach post-secondary education goals.